 Food production is one of the most sensitive industries.
 In this sector, heating supply requirements are particularly exacting.
 What reliable solutions does ENGIE Refrigeration provide to meet these requirements?
-The expert Frank Glaser, a key account manager for industrial and commercial heating at ENGIE Refrigeration, explains using the Osatina Group as an example.
+The expert Rosa Gutarz, Head of Product Management at ENGIE Refrigeration, explains using the Osatina Group as an example.

 When it comes to food and beverages, the standards are very stringent for all processes in production and storage.
 After all, on the one hand it's a matter of the ideal freshness and storage of food, which is ensured by the refrigeration supply.
 And on the other hand, it’s about preserving the products, killing germs, and biotechnological processes such as the growth of plants, for which the heating supply must function smoothly.
 For many years, ENGIE Refrigeration has been a reliable partner of the food industry.
 Our chillers, in particular the QUANTUM Water series, have proved themselves in use, as have our heating solutions, for instance the thermeco2 high-temperature heat pump.